 24/7 care in your home can mean that even people with quite complex care needs can stay safely in their own home for longer.
 Knowing there is someone else in the house provides valuable reassurance, not only to the elderly person but to relatives as well, particularly if they do not live very near.

-If you employ a carer directly it is advisable to have them DBS checked.
+Whether you directly employ, use an agency or even a provider, it’s essential to ensure your home carer has been background checked.
 If you have any concerns about a directly employed carer’s honesty or actions, you should contact your local council or Disability Rights UK for help in tackling the problem.

 Some people choose to employ a friend as a personal assistant, but this can sometimes create problems in the relationship between you.
 It seems an ideal solution because you are likely to feel at ease with a friend and know they can be trusted, but you still need to treat them as an employee while they are working for you.